 This course is designed to provide the student with the basic skills, competencies, and problem solving opportunities required for successful entry into WE level mathematics courses.
 Topics include elementary operations performed on, relationships between, and properties of the integers, rationals, and real numbers; algebraic operations on polynomial and rational expressions; exponentiation; linear, rational, and quadratic equations and inequalities; and introduction to functions; and order of operations with an emphasis on problem analysis and problem solving.
-This course will consist of online study and individual help from the instructor while developing essential skills in mathematics.
 Satisfactory classroom performance and passing of the comprehensive final to earn a grade of C or better enable the student to qualify for M 131 or M 132, WE level Mathematics courses.
 Students who do not make a C or better may sign up for the class again until they achieve a passing grade and receive credit for the course.
 This course does not satisfy any WE math requirement and is not open to any student that has completed any higher level math course.
 (Fall, Spring)